caueguedes/qconcursos-challenge/README.md

 - The project has already defined serializers, so the use with a frontend application using javascript is already possible.
 To increase system performance, splitting the system into frontend/backend applications is an option, which makes application rendering no longer the responsibility of the backend server increasing disponibility.

--  Como e quando utilizar cache assim como as escolhas do sistema é uma questão que dados sobre a aplicação, estes podem ser obtidos por ferramentas como nagios, cactis entre outras.
+-  How and when to use cache as well as system choices is a question of data about the application, these can be obtained by tools like nagios, cactis among others.

-Tendo noção do funcionamento do sistema, como exemplo sabendo quais as páginas mais acessadas podem ser utilizadas diferentes abordagens, como definição de cache utilizando cluster(shards) ou a  replicação primary/replicas
+- Having a sense of how the system works, as an example, knowing which pages are most accessed allow us to use different approaches, such as defining a cache using cluster(shards) or primary/replica replication

-### Senhas
+### Passwords

-As senhas dos bancos e pgadmin estão definidos em .env/development
+Database and pgadmin passwords are defined in .env/development